A Dental Bridge Can Restore Your Smile’s Function and Appearance

 Placement of Dental Bridges

 Together with Dr. Hughes, you will choose the type of bridge you wish to have placed as well as the material of the bridge itself.
 If you choose a traditional bridge, Dr. Hughes will begin by reshaping the adjacent teeth to accommodate the crowns of the bridge.
 Once the teeth are prepared, he will take impressions of your smile.
 We will send these measurements to our trusted partner dental lab to create your dental bridge.
-It typically takes about two weeks to receive restorations back in our office, and Dr. Jones may place a temporary during this time to provide protection for your altered teeth.
+It typically takes about two weeks to receive restorations back in our office, and Dr. Hughes may place a temporary during this time to provide protection for your altered teeth.
 When your bridge is ready, Dr. Hughes will securely attach the crowns on each end over the adjacent teeth.
 He will carefully check to ensure the bridge is secure, feels comfortable, and does not affect your bite in any way.

 Dental bridges are comfortable and durable, and tooth-colored options can make them appear completely natural.